 You must hold and pay any VAT you charge to HMRC, after filing your VAT returns.
 You will need to keep detailed VAT records.
 Your business can reclaim VAT paid (possibly including VAT paid on purchases before you registered).

-If you're still not sure which is the right option, it's worth speaking to a finance professional.
+If you're still not sure whether to register as a sole trader or a limited company, it's worth speaking to a finance professional.
 Use our find an accountant service to find one near you.Read more

 Register or Login to add this article to your reading list.